39alpha/39alpharesearch.org/content/team/_index.md

 conditions that might yield large quantities of hydrogen naturally, and exploring which settings might be easily harnessed by engineered solutions.

-If you want to support our envionemtnal research efforts, please consider [donating](/donate).
+If you want to support our environmental research efforts, please consider [donating](/donate).
 All donations to 39 Alpha go to support Team 0's active research projects.